negativ/skvdb/README.md

 Block index | 32-bit integer, LE | Index of record on Log Device Bytes count | 32-bit integer, LE | Length of record in bytes

 So every record in DB is described by Index Record.
 Each time you updating some record, it content would be appended to the end of Log Device, there is no way to overwrite old blocks - Log Device works only for read and append.
-When opening ondisk volume you can override some conditions when Log Device compaction would be started (compaction ratio & min.size of log device to start compaction, for more details see ondisk/Volume.hpp file header).
-For now SKVDB support only offline compaction of Log Device.
+When opening ondisk volume you can override some conditions when Log Device compaction can be started (compaction ratio & min. size of Log Device file to start compaction, for more details see ondisk/Volume.hpp file header).
+For now SKVDB support only offline compaction of Log Device file.

 Each record stored in Log Device in following form: